AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/post-launch.md

   >See [performance monitoring](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/monitor/performance) in the _Cloud Guide_.

-- **Optimizing database performance**: To optimize database performance in Adobe Commerce Cloud, several key actions can be implemented:
+- **Optimizing database performance**: To optimize database performance in Adobe Commerce Cloud, implement the following:

     - **Monitor and optimize MySQL queries**: Identify and resolve slow-running queries, which can be done using MySQL's SHOW FULL PROCESSLIST and EXPLAIN commands.
 For more complex setups, Pro architecture users can utilize the Percona Toolkit to analyze query logs for performance issues.